 Under its regulation, Southwest enters into negotiated rate contracts for those customers located in proximity to another pipeline, which pose a threat of bypassing its distribution system.
 Southwest may also enter into similar contracts for customers otherwise able to satisfy their energy needs by means of alternative fuel to natural gas.
 Less than two dozen customers are party to contracts with rate components subject to negotiation.
 Many rate provisions and terms of service for these less common types of contracts are also subject to regulatory oversight and tariff provisions.
 The performance obligations for these customers are satisfied similarly to those for other customers by means of transporting/delivering natural gas to the customer.
-Many or most of the rate components; and the negotiated rates are within the parameters of the tariff guidelines.
+Many or most of the rate components, and structures, for these types of customers are the same as those for similar customers without negotiated rate components; and the negotiated rates are within the parameters of the tariff guidelines.
 Management determined that these arrangements qualify for the invoice practical expedient for recognizing revenue.
 Furthermore, while some of these contracts include contract periods extending over time, including multiple years, as amounts billable under the contract are based on rates in effect for the customer for service provided to date, no significant financing component is deemed to exist.